Subscribe to Christianity Today

 Columbia University Press, 2008

-Dominican Women and Renaissance Art (Women and Gender in the Early Modern World)
+Dominican Women and Renaissance Art: The Convent of San Domenico of Pisa (Women and Gender in the Early Modern World)

 Saints and Sisters